 Nutrients can be grouped into the categories “macronutrients” and “micronutrients”.
 The macronutrients include carbon (C), nitrogen (N), phosphorus (P), calcium (Ca), and potassium (K).
 In fact, most become toxic in concentrations above trace.
 Among the essential trace elements are magnesium (Mg), manganese (Mn), cobalt (Co), iron (Fe), and sulphur (S).
 Most trace elements have a role in the cellular metabolism.

-The most common descriptor of nutrient availability in composting is the carbon to nitrogen ratio (C/N ratio).
+The most common descriptor of nutrient availability in composting is the carbon to nitrogen ratio (C:N).

 Nitrogen is used by micro-organisms for protein manufacture and for reproduction and carbon is used for energy and growth.
 Generally speaking, biological organisms need about 25 times more carbon than nitrogen.
 Microorganisms use carbon as an energy source and nitrogen to build proteins and other cell components.
 However, the carbon and nitrogen in organic materials may not always be readily available to microbes.
 In general, the combination of feedstock quality and compost management will determine the quality of the finished product.
 This ideal C:N ratio is not found in any one organic source.
 However, the majority of organic materials contain ample quantities of nutrients.